dsestero/jboss/README.markdown

     mgmt_passwd => $mgmt_passwd,
 }
 ```

+If `ip` is provided but no `iface` then the instance will listen on the specified `ip` but no specific secondary interface will be created.

 It is possible to specify additional attributes like the Xms and Xmx (start and maximum heap memory used by the instance) or the smtp configurations for the JBoss mail service: